Resources

 A Crash Course in Food Contact Materials and Health

-Are you new to the field and looking for a clear introduction to the latest science of food contact materials and health?
-On this page, we brought together an overview of all the basics in short videos and training modules.
+Are you new to the field and looking for an overview of the latest science of food contact materials and health?
+On this page, we brought together all the basics, including key numbers from our databases.
 While our website still has many more in-depth resources to explore, this page is a great place to start.

 Food packaging is safe, right?